Sixth Company Batallion

 I created a fictional name of The Sixth Company Battalion to give space to the women who also are part of this history.

 I thought about how I could create a photo that allowed me to complicate the history, bringing forward the tensions that tugged at me when I tried to write it.
 It became important that I did visualize it because writing it withheld and corrupted what I wanted to say about this record.
 Positioned in this piece is a centering of Black women in an attempt to ask where do we see these women represented in history?
 What do archives from this time tell us about the visual lives of Black women?
 For me, it was important because the archives become the way that we remember history.
-The women in the images –my mother and two aunts decorated as heroes – created what I have begun to call an impossible picture.
-It would have been impossible for Black women to be in a military costume in this way and had they been in a war, fighting, their image might still remain undocumented.
+The women in the images –my mother and two aunts as participants, resistors, or witnesses to this history – created what I have begun to call an impossible picture.
 I wanted to document them to pronounce the knowing that they too fight, wage, resist and sacrifice in their own wars, in wars that there are no medals for.
-The tradition of dressing like an ancestor in photography is not a new one, but the importance its carries for black and diasporic people cannot be underrated.